dominiquefastus/NuStru-CodonAnalysis/README.md

 ```
 <br />

-The script will create two additional columns with the b-factor for PDB entries or the pLDDT score for Uniprot entries as dictionary by position and the secondary structure as a 1-dimensional sequence.
+The script will create two additional columns with the b-factor for PDB entries or the pLDDT score for Uniprot entries  and the secondary structure.
 The chain of the model is taken into account.
 The script is called with the following arguments / options:

 ```
 usage: db_fetch.py [-h] -i INPUT_FILE -o OUTPUT_PATH -n NAME [-d] [-w]